Background of the Poem

 - The entire poem revolves around a single photograph.

-- It symbolizes memory and frozen time.
+- It symbolises memory and frozen time.

 - It connects past, present, and loss.